 MA Program Requirements

-The MA program requires completion of two RUs (Residence Units) and a minimum of 30 points of graded courses.
-A typical course is worth three points, although some are worth four or more points.
+The MA program requires completion of two RUs (Residence Units) and a minimum of 30 credits: Ten or more courses with letter grades.
+A typical course is worth three points.

 Students must complete: